 Once you have your goals in mind it is time to think about what actionable steps you can take once you have your analytics.

 The actionable steps could be a range of things from building in-app experiences, optimizing existing experiences, or even getting the customer service team to call the client and check in on them.

 You can even make upselling one of your actions so that your user gets more value out of the product.

-What user behaviour metrics should you track
+What user behavior metrics should you track

-There is a wide range of user behaviour metrics you can track.
+There is a wide range of user behavior metrics you can track.
 For example, you can track how many users click on the activation link in your welcome email.
 The analytics will show you how many users are completing the onboarding actions required.
 You will also be able to see how many users are not completing the onboarding actions.